 The Problem Low-code Platforms Should Be Solving

-Almost every day we hear about organizations that are the victims of digital disruption – cue the Blockbuster, Kodak, and taxi industry references.
-To do this, not only do business strategy and IT strategy need to be in lockstep, but IT must be able to deliver solutions at the speed business demands.
-Imagine if the business minds behind Uber were told that there would be a two-year wait for their mobile app.
+Almost every day we hear about organizations that are victims of digital disruption - cue the retail (Sears, Toys”R”Us), Mobile Device (Blackberry), and taxi industry references.
+To avoid this, not only do business and IT strategies need to be in lockstep, but IT must be able to deliver solutions at the speed business demands.
+Imagine if the business minds behind Uber were told there would be a two-year wait for their mobile app.

-This is the bigger opportunity for these platforms.
-All too often, IT is constrained on the following fronts:
+The speed of development is the bigger opportunity for low-code platforms.
+Instead, all too often, IT is constrained on the following fronts:

 - Too much work in the backlog